<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=393225&amp;fmt=gif">

 Warehousing metrics

-• Inventory accuracy – This warehousing metric measures the accuracy of orders pulled from the warehouse.
+• Inventory accuracy – One of the most important metrics, this warehousing KPI measures the accuracy of orders pulled from the warehouse.
+‘Accuracy’ refers to SKUs being in their correct location and the quantity of units matching inventory reporting.
 High accuracy scores show that the correct products in the correct quantities are going to the correct customers.
-Low inventory accuracy can create angry customers and result in additional costs to fix orders.
+Low inventory accuracy can create angry customers, result in additional costs to fix orders, and negatively impact order Fill Rates and On-Time Shipping.

-• Dock to Stock – While much attention is paid to outbound order cycle time, inbound cycle time is just as important to your supply chain.
-The dock-to-stock KPI measures the time between receipt of an order and the time that it is put away.
-Fast dock-to-stock times boost the efficiency of inbound activities and ensure that product is ready for resale as quickly as possible.
+• Yard/Dock to Stock – While much attention is paid to outbound order cycle time, inbound cycle time is just as important to your supply chain.
+The yard/dock-to-stock KPI measures the time from the arrival of an inbound container/trailer at the warehouse yard (the physical receipt of an order) to the time that it is put away.
+Fast yard/dock-to-stock times boost the efficiency of inbound activities and ensure that product is ready for resale as quickly as possible.

 • On-Time Shipping – Shipping speed is vital in both the B2C and B2B worlds, and this metric shows the percentage of shipments that left the warehouse on time.
 Of course, “on time” can vary between those two worlds.
 B2C orders generally need to ship the same day (up to a cutoff time), while B2B orders have more of a set cadence with retailers (e.g., retailer may give advance notice of 48 hours, 72 hours, or even a week).
 Failure to ship on time can result in disappointed customers and can decrease the likelihood that B2B shipments make it to store shelves prior to a holiday surge or big promotion weekend (e.g., Valentine’s Day and “Back to School” season)

 • Fill Rate – Fill rate measures the ability of a warehouse to fill orders from a specific distribution center, without having to ship from multiple locations.
-For a 3PL, high fill rates result from good systems integration that ensures the warehouse inventory count for each SKU matches the figure in the customer’s internal system.
-When these numbers don’t match up, retailers can accept more orders than they can fill with current inventory, – resulting in backorders, delays and potential chargebacks.
+For a 3PL, high fill rates result when the warehouse inventory count for each SKU matches the figure in the customer’s internal system.
+When these numbers don’t match up, retailers can accept more orders than they can fill with current inventory – resulting in backorders, delays and potential chargebacks.
 The solution here is to perform an adequate number of syncs between warehouse and customer systems and to do cycle counting to ensure inventory accuracy.

 New call-to-action